tomas-langer/helidon/examples/se-inject/se-proposal.md

 # User story

-User wants to create a declarative style of application with support for Helidon reactive APIs and all "usual" Helidon features such as:
+User wants to create a declarative style of application using dependency injection with support for Helidon reactive APIs and all "usual" Helidon features such as:

 - Config